pauljickling/notes/javascript/react/react.md

 }
 ```

-Finally, it is important to remember that in Javascript class methods are not bound by default, therefore you will need to call the `bind()` method so the provided `this` value will pass its context along.
+Finally, it is important to remember that in JavaScript class methods are not bound by default, therefore you will need to call the `bind()` method so the provided `this` value will pass its context along.

 Typically the constructor function will contain a line of code like this for every component method: